 Nepal has been working to develop an information highway across the country for making easy access to information services.
 Although the term has been there for a couple of years, it has not yet culminated in the way we expected.
 All of the telecoms, IT services will use the information highway, available in the whole of the country.
-So, basically, it is a pathway for all telecom operators, ISP, IT providers for the connection capability to provide their services to people, businesses.
+So, it is a pathway for all telecom operators, ISP, IT providers for the connection capability to provide their services to people, businesses.

 Although the optical fiber mostly encompasses the information highway, there could be the usage of high capacity wireless microwave in some remote areas.

-The information highway is telecom or IT infrastructure that is used by a country for expansion of internet and telecom services.
-As the speed of the communication in the highway is super fast or high speed, some even term it as the information superhighway.
+The information highway is a telecom or IT infrastructure that is used by a country for the expansion of internet and telecom services.
+As the speed of the communication in the highway is a super fast or high speed, some even term it as the information superhighway.
 The opportunities that the information highway may bring to a country is huge as it helps to link not only every office but also for people to people.